rcarun/hello-world/README.md

-This contains a simple Hello World Python WebApp.
+This contains a Hello World Python WebApp & it's corresponding Dockerfile for testing purposes.